 - Toss well to combine, and salt to taste.

-- Great served warm, cold, or room temp.
+- Great served warm, cold, or room temperature.
 Best if eaten within 2-3 days.

 Nutrition Per Serving (Estimate)

-If you're enjoying this Tomato Basil Pasta, also feel free to check out:
+If you are enjoying this fresh Lemon Tomato Basil Pasta, also feel free to check out:

 - Lemon Garlic Orzo with Asparagus